Skip to content

 Description#

 Auditing for Azure SQL Database tracks database events and writes them to an audit log.
-Audit logs help you find suspicious events, unusual activity, and trends.
+Data collected from auditing can be used to help find suspicious events, unusual activity, and trends.

 Recommendation#